lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  USE the Nextflow pipeline language to define and run your analysis workflow

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
-Run jobs on GCE or GCE/Pipelines using container images.
+Run jobs on GCE Virtual Machines or GCE/Pipelines using container images.
  - Nextflow can run on GCP or many other providers
  - Nextflow can run on GCP in two ways:
-   - Run jobs on Compute Engine
+   - Run jobs on Compute Engine VMs (can run bioinformatics tools from Docker)
-   - Run jobs on Compute Engine **& Genomics Pipelines API**
+   - Run jobs on Compute Engine VMS **& Genomics Pipelines API**

 ### Key considerations
 - Understand core Nextflow features - [link](https://www.nextflow.io/index.html#Features)

 ### How to do this
- - RUN RNAseq pipeline on GCP cloud shell instance - [link]()
  - RUN RNAseq pipeline on Compute Engine and Cloud Storage - [link](https://cloud.google.com/genomics/docs/tutorials/nextflow)
  - RUN VariantCalling pipeline w/GATK - [link](https://github.com/CRG-CNAG/CalliNGS-NF/)
  ---